See my new Defensive Computing blog at CNET.com

 In June 2007 the site was made printer friendly.
 That is, each page automatically gets modified to a printer friendly format when it's printed.
 Thanks to CSS.

-No More Outages!
+Outages!
 Towards the end of 2005, this site was consistently going off-line at the end of each month due to its having exceeding the monthly bandwidth allowance.
-In December 2005 the site was moved to another hosting company with a much higher bandwidth allowance.
+In December 2005 the site was moved to another hosting company with a higher bandwidth allowance.
+But, the site grew in popularity.
+Starting in the summer of 2009, the same thing started happening again.
+I let this fester until July 2010 when I signed up for a higher bandwidth allowance.